fastify/fastify/CONTRIBUTING.md

 ## Plugins

-The contributors to the Fastify's plugins must attend the same rules of the Fastify repository with few adjustments:
+The contributors to the Fastify's plugins must attend the same rules of the Fastify repository with a few adjustments:

 1. Any member can publish a release.
 1. The plugin version must follow the [semver](https://semver.org/) specification.